Real-Time-DSP/lab/docs/_sources/lab2/index.md

 3. In lab.c, create a variable corresponding to the current phase.
 Use the type float32_t.

 4. The math library will compute floating point values of the sinusoid in the range $[-1,1]$.
-However, the DAC is configured to use values in the range [-3200, 3200].
-The `INPUT_SCALING_FACTOR constant`
+However, the ADC and DAC are configured to use values in the range [-3200, 3200].
+The `INPUT_SCALE_FACTOR` and `OUTPUT_SCALE_FACTOR` constants are provided to map int16_t data in this range to floating point data with the range [-1,1].

 5. In process_left_sample, replace the current talkthrough behavior with the sinusoidal generation using the math library and phase accumulation: